bogdanapostol97/azure-terraform-dev-environment/README.md

 15. SSH connect to VM:

-- After running the **terraform state show azurerm_linux_virtual_machine.mtc-vm, you take the public IP from the Virtual Machine details that are listed:
+- After running the **terraform state show azurerm_linux_virtual_machine.mtc-vm**, you take the public IP from the Virtual Machine details that are listed:

 ![image](https://github.com/user-attachments/assets/be411f4c-b74b-4475-a6f1-a4febbfea6ff)